-How to Use Catalogs for a Quick Bid Build
+How to Create, Build, and Use Catalogs for Easy Bid Creation

 Enabling Catalogs

-By default, Catalogs are not enabled within Estimating Link.
-To enable catalogs, go to the Setup menu and choose Options.
+By default, Catalogs are not enabled within Estimating Link®.
+To enable catalogs, go to Setup>Options.
 Click the Catalogs tab and enable catalogs.
 After closing the Options window, you will need to restart the program for the changes to take effect.

 Accessing Catalogs

-To access catalogs within Estimating Link, go to the File menu and choose "Manage Catalogs".
-This will put Estimating Link into Catalog Mode, which means that there will be a navigator control on the left, and a content panel on the right part of the screen.
+To access catalogs within Estimating Link®, go to the File>Manage Catalogs.
+This will put Estimating Link® into Catalog Mode, which means that there will be a navigator control on the left, and a content panel on the right part of the screen.
 Entering Catalog Mode will close the Active Project, if there is one.

 When you first enter Catalog Mode, you will be in the Catalog Tasks panel.
 You can Create, Edit, Rename, or Delete a Catalog.
 All of these functions are very similar to the project management screens that you are already familiar with.